Valery Fadeyev: Views

 In his interview to the magazine "Russian Reporter" after being elected secretary of the Civic Chamber, Fadeyev stated that the activists who are opposing the government are "not our partners."
 The journalist inquired about the reason for this position, to which Fadeyev replied: "Do not confuse activism with provocation."
 During the January 2021 protest rallies, Fadeyev said that he does not see the harsh-performed detention of protesters as a violation of human rights.

 In 2022, Fadeyev fully supported the Russian invasion of Ukraine.

+In 2024, Fadeyev called for a Burka Ban in Russia.

+Sanctions

+On June 18, 2021, he was added to the sanctions list of Ukraine.

+On February 25, 2023, against the background of the Russian invasion of Ukraine, included in the EU sanctions list for actions that undermine the sovereignty and independence of Ukraine.

+On March 2, 2023, he was added to the sanctions list of Switzerland.